 01. Mixing it with niacinamide or retinol

 So, niacinamide is a form of vitamin B3, and retinol is made from vitamin A. The pH levels of these elements don’t interact well with those of Vitamin C. As a result, they cancel each other out and make both products ineffective.
 Sometimes, the reaction can even cause redness, and we don't want that, do we?
-Instead, wait 30 minutes between each application of Vitamin C, retinol, or niacinamide.
-This will constrain the formulas from negatively intermingling with each other and give your skin some time to normalise.
+Instead, wait 30 minutes between applying the different active ingredients, to avoid any negaive reactions that may otherwise occur.

 02. Trying to formulate it on your own